Categories

 From "failure" to precision: Does your test kit meet the sensitivity and stability standards?

-Mar 26th,2025 703 Views
+Mar 26th,2025 904 Views

 1. Definition and measurement principle of sensitivity

-Sensitivity refers to the lowest concentration or minimum amount of the target that the kit can detect, and is a key indicator for measuring the detection limit.
+Sensitivity refers to the lowest concentration or minimum amount of the target substance that the kit can detect, and is a key indicator for measuring the detection limit.

 Determination principle:

-2. Multi-dimensional Assessment of Stability
+2. Multidimensional Assessment of Stability

 1. Long-term stability: